nickchomey/ddev-cloudflare/README.md

 ### Requirements
 * A Cloudflare account with at least one domain name/"zone"
 * Create an API Token that can edit Zone DNS.
 [Docs here](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
 You can specify which zones/domains you want it to have access to, or allow it to access all of your zones.
 If you have access to multiple accounts (e.g. personal, professional, client etc...), you may want to include access to only specific ones.

+### Install Add-on
+Run `ddev get github.com/nickchomey/ddev-cloudflare` from within a ddev project. **HOWEVER**, the addon is installed globally, so this only needs to be done once.
+The following commands will be available from any

 ### Commands
 * `ddev cloudflare install` - installs, if necessary, the appropriate `cloudflared` and `flarectl` tools for your OS and CPU Architecture needed to automatically manage your Cloudflare Tunnels from the command line.